 5 Hour Drive

-View of Terrace Farming & Valley, Kebun Teh Danau Kembar , Kedai Tek Ris, Lake Diatas
+Pit Stops View of Terrace Farming & Valley, Kebun Teh Danau Kembar

 The trip begins from Jalan Padang Basi.
 We left Padang as early as 8:30 am to avoid traffic jams.
 If you want to drive along the beautiful coastal road, the distance is more or less the same to reach Kerinci town.
 We spent a night in Muara Labuh.

-As the highway ascending, the air was refreshing but the trucks’ CO2 was not helping, especially behind a truck.
+As the highway ascended, the air was refreshing but the trucks’ CO2 was not helping, especially behind a truck.
 The roads are divided into two lanes and in good condition.
-Along the curvy road, many restaurants and temporary set up food stalls align on the side road, you will find plenty of simple road side eateries for quick bite and drink.
+Along the curvy road, many restaurants and temporary set-up food stalls align on the side road, and you will find plenty of simple roadside eateries for quick bite and drink.
 The temperature drastically changes after you leave Padang.

 The road became interesting after it took a turn to Jalan Padang – Alahan Panjang.
-Into Mt Talang’s foothill, traffics has reasonably reduced.
+Into Mt Talang’s foothill, traffic has been reasonably reduced.
 The drive turned out to be a delightful and relaxing journey.

 It is a long stretch through valleys and mountains.
-Before arriving at Lake Diatas, tea plantation and terrace farmings took over the landscape.
+Before arriving at Lake Diatas, tea plantations, and terrace farmings took over the landscape.
 The lush green valleys drew the border between Mt Talang.
-Village embraces in the forest-clad, where banana trees and paddy fields lead the way there.
+The village embraces the forest-clad, where banana trees and paddy fields lead the way there.
 Some villagers prefer to live near the highway.

 Homestay in Muara Labuh